liferay/liferay-docs/develop/tutorials/articles/mobile-app-development/setting-up-mobile-sdk-eclipse.markdown

-## Setting Up the Mobile SDK
+# Setting Up the Mobile SDK in Eclipse

 Liferay provides the *Liferay Mobile SDK Eclipse plugin* for you to use in developing your mobile apps.
 Its powerful *Mobile SDK Builder* generates libraries that enable your app to communicate with Liferay Portal and with the custom portlet services deployed on your Liferay Portal instance.
 The plugin also comes with a *Liferay Android Sample Project* that you can use as a reference for building more Android apps of your own.
 Since Eclipse only supports Android apps, you can't use the plugin to customize iOS apps.

+## Satisfying Dependencies

 The Liferay Mobile SDK plugin depends on the *Android SDK Tools* and *Android Development Tools (ADT)* Eclipse plugins.
 To satisfy these dependencies, you